linkerd/website/linkerd.io/content/2-edge/tasks/upgrade.md

 For this release, if you're using the multicluster extension, you should re-link your clusters after upgrading to stable-2.14.0, as explained [above](#upgrading-the-multicluster-extension).
-Not doing immediately so won't cause any downtime in cross-cluster connections, but `linkerd multicluster check` will error out.
+Not doing so immediately won't cause any downtime in cross-cluster connections, but `linkerd multicluster check` will not succeed until the clusters are re-linked.

 There are no other extra steps for upgrading to 2.14.0.